felix-alr/dmp-trajectory-generator/README.md

 - MCP / MPPI
 - Control Barrier Functions
 - ...

-A solution that might yield results that fulfil the requirements listed above is most likely a hybrid one, consisting of a trajectory generator in combination with an optimization step in order to fulfil the known constraints.
+A solution that might yield results that fulfill the requirements listed above is most likely a hybrid one, consisting of a trajectory generator in combination with an optimization step in order to fulfil the known constraints.
 When constraints change, another optimization step or even replanning the trajectory might be necessary.

 ## Literature